aksaeri/readi/pages/philanthropydatabase.md

 # Philanthopy research database

-In collaboration with Giving What We Can and Innovations in Fundraising READI have curated a database of more than 1,000 research articles on how to promote philanthropy and donating.
+In collaboration with [Giving What We Can](https://www.givingwhatwecan.org/) and [Innovations in Fundraising](https://innovationsinfundraising.org/), READI are building a database research articles on how to promote philanthropy and donating.

+At this stage, the database is a prototype and everything is intended as a proof of concept.
+We will add more research and make improvements if we get feedback that convinces us that the database is useful for a sufficient number of people.
+Please complete this feedback [form](https://forms.gle/cj8ERsfyYJV7co3H8) to give us helpful feedback.

 The aim is to help people working on charity research and practice to access and manage relevant research and stay up to date with the relevant research.

-There are two ways to access this database.
-You can download this RIS file (via Google Drive), and open it with a free citation library manager (e.g. Zotero).
-Alternatively, you can download this CSV/spreadsheet.
+To access this database, download the newest RIS file in this [Google Drive folder](https://drive.google.com/drive/folders/1VuA1nQticmyN5dBxPYkCilqncP4AFWiL?usp=sharing), and open it with a free citation library manager (e.g. [Zotero](https://www.zotero.org/)).
+Here is a short video to show you how to do this.

+[Here](https://www.loom.com/share/b9a970a9f35d49c48fd9f078439842c8) is a short video showing you how to download the file and use Zotero (it runs out of time so please see the next video for how to add records)

+[Here](https://www.loom.com/share/e518fa2a43854dca9dfeec07ec0b1171) is a short video showing you how to add research to Zotero from google scholar or from a folder.

+Better, and longer instruction can be provided, if there is sufficient demand.

+You can also download the database as a spreadsheet.
+Simply pick the newest CSV/spreadsheet and open it with excel or google sheets.

-We curate updates about the newest articles added to the database each quarter and post these on social media (follow Peter on Linkedin).
+We curate updates about the newest articles added to the database each quarter and post these on social media (follow Peter on [Linkedin](https://www.linkedin.com/in/peterslattery1/)).
 We will create a dedicated account or newsletter if there is demand.

-At this stage, the database is a prototype that we are looking to validate.
-We will add more research and improvements if we are convinced that it is useful.
-If you would like to offer feedback then please complete this feedback form to support or offer feedback.

-If you have questions then please read the FAQ below.
-If you have questions that haven't been addressed or a comment, then please submit it here.
+If you have questions then please read the FAQ here.
+If you have questions that haven't been addressed or a comment, then please submit it in our feedback [form](https://forms.gle/cj8ERsfyYJV7co3H8).

 # FAQ